Dave Cloud and The Gospel of Power

 About The Gospel of Power

-The Gospel of Power is the loose congregation of Nashville's veteran underground rock musicians who play and/or record with Dave Cloud.
+The Gospel of Power is the loose congregation of Nashville's veteran underground rock musicians who played and/or recorded with Dave Cloud.

-The band roster fluctuates according to need and availability and has included Matt Bach, Brian Boling, Paul Booker, Matt Button (Lone Official), Tony Crow (Lambchop, Silver Jews), Dave Friedman, Ben Martin (Lone Official, Clem Snide), Laurel Parton (Trauma Team), Steve Poulton and Matt Swanson (Lambchop).
+The original members in 1996 were Cloud (guitar, vocals), Matt Bach (bass) and Chris Davis (drums).
+Over the years the band roster fluctuated according to need and availability and included Brian Boling, Paul Booker, Matt Button (Lone Official), Tony Crow (Lambchop, Silver Jews), Dave Friedman, Ben Martin (Lone Official, Clem Snide), Laurel Parton (Trauma Team), Steve Poulton and Matt Swanson (Lambchop).

-The current touring band members are: Dave Cloud (vocals, guitar), Matt Bach (guitar), Matt Swanson (bass) and Ben Martin (drums).
+The lineup for Cloud's overseas tours was: Dave Cloud (vocals, guitar), Matt Bach (guitar), Matt Swanson (bass) and Ben Martin (drums).
+Paul Booker (guitar) often joined the band for local shows.